mklemm/jaxb-expression-plugin/plugin/README.md

 The expression plugin lets you implement simple additional methods for a generated class while keeping most of your XSDs and binding files language-independent.
 It only allows to generate read-only logic, which is good enough in a functional environment.
-For example, when combined with the [jaxb-object-formatter](http://github.com/mklemm/jaxb-object-formatter) module, which uses a fork of the apache [commons-jxpath](http://github.com/mklemm/commons-jxpath) project, you can express certain read-only logic in terms of XPath-expressions that are evaluated on the live object graph, thus staying within the scope of W3C XML standards, so you can easily share your annotated XSDs, and third-party client code may even use the annotations
+For example, when combined with the [jaxb-object-formatter](http://github.com/mklemm/jaxb-object-formatter) module (which uses a fork of the apache [commons-jxpath](http://github.com/mklemm/commons-jxpath) project), or, even better, the [jaxb-xpath-evaluator](http://github.com/mklemm/jaxb-xpath-evaluator), you can express certain read-only logic in terms of XPath-expressions that are evaluated on the live object graph, thus staying within the scope of W3C XML standards, so you can easily share your annotated XSDs, and third-party client code may even use the annotations